 CrossFit Open Workouts: The Modern Age (19-23)

-At this point in time, even if you’ve never taken part in the CrossFit Open, you probably have a pretty good idea of what it is all about.
+At this point in time, even if you have never taken part in the CrossFit Open, you probably have a good idea of what it is all about.
 This was especially true for CrossFitters who by 2019, had experienced their fair share of Opens!

-However, the “Modern Age” CrossFit Opens have presented more than their fair share of twists and surprises.
-From Covid-era modifications to “choose your own adventure”-style workouts (not to mention a shortened Open schedule), today’s CrossFit Opens definitely provides enough intrigue to keep you on your toes!
+However, the “Modern Age” CrossFit Opens have presented many surprises.
+From Covid-era modifications to “choose your own adventure”-style workouts (not to mention a shortened Open schedule), today’s CrossFit Opens definitely provide enough intrigue to keep you on your toes!

 Today, we’re going to discuss the CrossFit Open workouts for the 2019, 2020, 2021, 2022, and 2023 calendar years.
 You will then be required to do all of these workouts within 3 days of finishing the article.